ALYPH

-Alif Abdullah (born September 21, 1989), better known as Alyph or Alif is a Singaporean-Malay singer, performer, songwriter, composer and producer based in Malaysia.
+Muhammad Alif Abdullah (born September 21, 1989), better known as ALYPH or Alif is a Singaporean-Malay singer, performer, songwriter, composer and producer based in Malaysia.
 Between 2005 and 2015, Alif was active as part of the Singaporean hip hop and R&B duo, SleeQ, along with his cousin, Syarifullah/Syarif.
 He is the founder of the record label Black Hat Cat Records.
 He signed with Def Jam Recordings South East Asia in 2019.

 Education

-Started a low-level education at Eunos Primary School and continued his secondary education at the Tanjong Katong Secondary School.
+ALYPH studied at Eunos Primary School and Tanjong Katong Secondary School.

+Career

+ALYPH released a single Swipe in 2022 and then Check in 2023.